 Ramona joined Watsi on March 12th, 2013.
 Two years ago, Ramona joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ramona's most recent donation traveled 3,700 miles to support Alpha, a bright and driven medical student from Uganda, to fund tumor removal surgery.
+Ramona's most recent donation traveled 4,700 miles to support Foster, a 70-year-old farmer and grandfather from Malawi, to fund hernia repair surgery.